wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :::

 In {numref}`w3f2.5`, a sequence of events is given involving two duplication and one speciation event that can lead to a set of homologous genes in two species.
-Some of these are *orthologs* and some are *paralogs* that have acquired new functions.
+Some of these are *orthologues* and some are *paralogues* that have acquired new functions.
 A species tree is depicted by the pale blue cylinders, with the branch points (nodes) in the cylinders representing speciation events.
 In the ancestral species a gene is present as a single copy and has function α (blue).
 At some time, a gene duplication event occurs within the genome, producing two identical gene copies, one of which subsequently evolves a different function, identified as β (red).